 Show Me Boykins

-Raised by Bob M.
+Bob M.

-Certified Breeder of Boykin Spaniels
+Breeder of Boykin Spaniels

 Meet the breeder

-I'm the breeder behind Show Me Boykins located in Sherrills Ford, NC.
+I'm Bob M., the breeder behind Show Me Boykins located in Sherrills Ford, NC.
 Our dogs are bred for health, temperament, and ability.
 We strive to produce beautiful and versatile beloved companions.
 We breed to preserve the unique characteristics of the Boykin Spaniel while considering a variety of traits, including health, conformation, and temperament.
 We emphasize the proper socialization and training of our puppies, and we strive to promote responsible dog ownership.

 Getting a puppy from Bob

-Bob has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Bob has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 Price